1214 - Extension of Probationary Periods

 Extension Due to a Claimed Disability

-When an extension of a probationary period is necessary due to a claimed disability as defined in Government Code section 12926, the department shall create a proposed written agreement to extend the probationary period for the purpose of providing reasonable accommodation.
-The proposed agreement must be in compliance with the following:
+When an extension of a probationary period is necessary due to a claimed disability as defined in Government Code section 12926, the appointing power shall create a proposed written agreement to extend the probationary period for the purpose of providing reasonable accommodation.

-• The requested extension must not exceed six months
+• The requested extension must not exceed six months.

-• The written agreement shall state the start and end dates of the probationary extension and explain how the extension will allow the probationer to demonstrate the ability to satisfactorily perform the position’s duties with reasonable accommodation
+• The written agreement shall state the start and end dates of the probationary extension and explain how the extension will allow the probationer to demonstrate the ability to satisfactorily perform the position’s duties with reasonable accommodation.

-• The department shall submit the written agreement to SPBs Executive Officer for review prior to the end of the probationary period.
-SPB may approve, disapprove, or modify the agreement and will provide the written notification of its decision to the department and the probationer
+The Executive Officer may approve, disapprove, or modify the agreement and will provide the written notification of their decision to the appointing power and the probationer.

 Application